Computer Repair with Diagnostic Flowcharts

 All Rights Reserved

-and linked below.
-The non-active links are for charts that are included in
+book.
+The non-active links are for charts that are included in the book but

-Computer Repair with Diagnostic Flowcharts Third Edition: Troubleshooting PC Hardware Problems from Boot Failure to Poor Performance, is not for absolute beginners, as you can see from looking at any of the diagnostic charts.
-There are no photo-illustrations in the book, no history, nor explanations of basic computer part functions, like "What's a hard drive?"
-The focus of the book is teaching a structured approach to PC repair.
+Computer Repair with Diagnostic Flowcharts: Troubleshooting PC Hardware Problems from Boot Failure to Poor Performance, is not for absolute beginners, as you can see from looking at any of the diagnostic charts.
+There are no photo-illustrations in the book, no history, nor explanations of basic computer part functions, like "What's a hard drive?".
+The sole focus of the book is learning a structured approach to PC repair.
 The intended audience is hobbyists who already have some experience repairing computers or beginning computer technicians.
-The book has been adopted as a class text in several technical colleges and vocational training programs.
-A free evaluation copy is available to instructors of PC repair courses who can demonstrate they are on the faculty of recognized educational institution in the U.S.
+This book has been growing in popularity with computer lab and classroom teachers and has been adopted as a text in several technical colleges and government training programs..

 The PC diagnostics apply to ATX computers, which displaced the old AT standard beginning in the mid-90's.
 Although I included a few "live power" troubleshooting procedures for advanced techs with their insurance all paid up, the rule for ATX systems is to unplug the power supply before working in the case.
 The general approach in the diagnostic flowcharts is to try to push parts swapping off until the end, so that readers without a large stock of spare parts will have a chance to fix the problem without spending money.
 Flowchart critics please note that my main design approach was to av

 Computer Repair with Diagnostic Flowcharts | Power Supply Troubleshooting | Video Card Diagnostics | CPU, RAM Motherboard Troubleshooting | Hard Drive Failure | CD and DVD Troubleshooting | Modem Diagnostics | Sound Card Problem | Network Troubleshooting | Order Book